infovpcs/odoo18_mcp_project/README.md

 1. **Documentation Repository Integration**: The tool clones and processes the official Odoo 18 documentation repository (https://github.com/odoo/documentation/tree/18.0) to extract relevant content.

-2. **Semantic Search**: Using sentence-transformers and FAISS vector database, the tool provides semantic search capabilities for finding relevant documentation based on natural language queries.
+2. **Enhanced Semantic Search**: Using the powerful all-mpnet-base-v2 model from sentence-transformers and FAISS vector database, the tool provides advanced semantic search capabilities for finding relevant documentation based on natural language queries.

-3. **Chunking and Processing**: The documentation is processed and chunked into manageable segments with proper metadata extraction for improved retrieval.
+3. **Intelligent Chunking and Processing**: The documentation is processed using intelligent chunking strategies that respect document structure, maintain context within sections, and ensure proper overlap between chunks.
+The tool handles Markdown, HTML, and RST files with specialized processing for each format.

+4. **Comprehensive Metadata Extraction**: The tool extracts detailed metadata from file paths and content, including section, subsection, country information, and titles, providing better context for search results.

+5. **Query Preprocessing and Enhancement**: Queries are preprocessed to improve search results, with specialized handling for tax and localization queries.
+The tool implements keyword replacement for better matching and adds context for version-specific queries.

+6. **Keyword Boosting**: Documents containing relevant keywords are boosted in the search results, ensuring that the most relevant information appears at the top.

+7. **Enhanced Result Formatting**: Search results include detailed source information with section and category details, related search suggestions, and helpful guidance when no results are found.

-4. **MCP Integration**: The RAG tool is fully integrated with the MCP server, providing a new `retrieve_odoo_documentation` tool and `odoo_documentation_prompt` for Claude Desktop.
+8. **MCP Integration**: The RAG tool is fully integrated with the MCP server, providing a new `retrieve_odoo_documentation` tool and `odoo_documentation_prompt` for Claude Desktop.

-5. **Comprehensive Results**: Search results include relevant documentation sections with source information and context.
+9. **Fallback Mechanisms**: When specific queries don't yield results, the tool automatically falls back to more general queries to ensure users always get helpful information.

-6. **Persistent Storage**: The tool uses persistent storage for embeddings and processed documentation, making subsequent queries faster.
+10. **Persistent Storage**: The tool uses persistent storage for embeddings and processed documentation, making subsequent queries faster.

-7. **Automatic Updates**: The tool can update the documentation repository to ensure the latest information is available.
+11. **Automatic Updates**: The tool can update the documentation repository to ensure the latest information is available.

-8. **Error Handling**: Comprehensive error handling ensures the tool works reliably even when dependencies are missing or the documentation repository is unavailable.
+12. **Comprehensive Error Handling**: Robust error handling ensures the tool works reliably even when dependencies are missing or the documentation repository is unavailable.

-9. **Dependency Management**: The tool handles dependencies gracefully, with proper error messages when required packages are missing.
+13. **Dependency Management**: The tool handles dependencies gracefully, with proper error messages when required packages are missing.

-10. **Test Script**: A test script (`test_odoo_docs_rag.py`) is provided to verify the functionality works correctly with various query types.
+14. **Test Scripts**: Comprehensive test scripts (`test_odoo_docs_rag.py` and `test_specific_queries.py`) are provided to verify the functionality works correctly with various query types, including specialized tests for tax and localization queries.

 ### Example Usage